kestler01/SEIR1212GottaCodeEmAll-mongooseRelationships-lessonBranch-manualCopy/README.md

 *Please follow along as I code this action*

+## Note on Executing Mongoose Queries

+Mongoose queries can be executed a few different ways, including callbacks, promise-like chains, and a special `.exec` method.

+So far we have been executing our queries with promise syntax, but we aren't *technically* using real promises.

+Most queries in Mongoose allow us to use `.then` and `.catch` for development, even though they don't really return a promise for us to chain.

+If we need more advanced promise features, we can use `.exec`, which [this article](https://stackoverflow.com/questions/31549857/mongoose-what-does-the-exec-function-do) goes into in depth.

 ## Lab

-In your squads, repeat this exercise for a new resource, Places.
+In your squads, repeat the previous exercise for a new resource, Places.
 Places have the following features:

 - name (required)